magik-sword/Kaggle-Challenge/README.md

 #### Data Visualization

+There is a moderate class imbalance within the dataset: 46.5% lived, 33.2% died, and 20.3% euthanized.

 ![image](https://github.com/user-attachments/assets/a9a3a618-1bcd-4374-ba22-255d89564d2b)

 Features such as 'nasogastric_reflux_ph' and 'abdomo_protein' were highly useful for the model because the euthanized class was clearly separated from both the living and died classes.